2002 North Carolina House of Representatives election: District 63

 The new 63rd district is based in Alamance County and isn't safe for either party.
 Democrat Alice Bordsen won the open seat.

 District 64

-There new 64th district overlaps with much of the southern portion of the former 25th district.
+The new 64th district overlaps with much of the southern portion of the former 25th district.
 The new district includes the homes of incumbent Republicans Cary Allred, who has represented the 25th district since 1995, and W. B. Teague, who has represented the 25th district since 1999.
 Allred was re-elected here.

 District 65

 The new 65th district overlaps with much of the northern portion of the former 25th district.
 Incumbent Democrat Nelson Cole, who has represented the 25th district since 1997, was re-elected here.

 District 66

 The new 66th district overlaps with much of the former 73rd district.
 Incumbent Republican Wayne Sexton, who has represented the 73rd district since 1993, was re-elected here.